roelvanduijnhoven/tabify/README.md

 Tabify - convert midi in tablature
 ==================================

 Node package containing tooling that can convert plain midi files into readable tablature.
+Tabify decides what strings are used to play notes.
+A capo can be placed on the guitar to improve the playability of the tab.

 Usage
 -----